Heps-akint/Connect4_RLproject/README.md

 2. **Open the Notebook**:

-   In the Jupyter interface, open the `connect_four_ai.ipynb` notebook.
+   In the Jupyter interface, open the `Connect4_RLproject.ipynb` notebook.

 3. **Run the Notebook Cells**: